 We have been busy the last few months turning this progress timeline view into reality as a feature in the online LeanStack tool.
 The progress timeline view automatically builds itself as a by-product of using the tool.
 No manual timeline grooming is required.

-Whenever you create or update your Lean Canvases, Validation Plans, and Experiment Reports, an event artifact is recorded on the timeline.
-Clicking into any one of these event artifacts brings up the more detailed view so you aren’t caught off guard in your next board meeting or advisor update.
+An event artifact is recorded on the timeline whenever you create or update your Lean Canvases, Validation Plans, and Experiment Reports.
+Clicking into any event artifacts brings up a more detailed view, so you aren’t caught off guard in your next board meeting or advisor update.

 Signup for a new Lean Stack account to test-drive the progress timeline.

 P.S.
-We want to hear your feedback on if you find this feature useful and how we improve from here.
+We want your feedback on whether you find this feature useful and how we improve from here.
 Leave a comment below.

 P.P.S.
 We are looking to hire a UX developer to help push the limits even further on the timeline visualization.
 If you are up for the challenge, drop me note.